InnerAura/.github/profile/README.md

 - **Deepening Understanding** - Systems that expand insight and knowledge discovery
 - **Unlocking Potential** - Tools that reveal and develop latent human capabilities

+**Our Approach:**
+We're developing foundational tools and frameworks that enable developers to create more resonant and effective AI experiences.

 <!--
 ### Featured Projects